Babel |

 Emphasis and foreign words

 Use italics for foreign words, highlighting, and emphasis.
-Bold should be used only for highlighting within italics and for headings.
-Please refrain from the use of FULL CAPS (except for focal stress and abbreviations) and underlining (except for highlighting within examples, as an alternative for boldface).
+Bold should be used only for emphasis within italics and for headings.
+Please refrain from using FULL CAPS (except for focal stress and abbreviations) and underlining (except for emphasis within examples, as an alternative to boldface).

 Transliteration

-Please transliterate into English any examples from languages that use a non-Latin script, using the appropriate transliteration system (ISO or LOC).
+Please transliterate all examples from languages that use a non-Latin script into English, using the appropriate transliteration system (ISO or LOC).

 Chapters and headings

-Chapters or articles should be reasonably divided into sections and, if necessary, into subsections.
-Please mark the hierarchy of subheadings as follows:
+Chapters or articles should be headed in capital letters and sensibly divided into numbered sections and, if necessary, subsections.
+Please indicate the hierarchy of subheadings as follows:

-Heading C = italics, one line space above, text on new line
+Heading C = italics, one line space above, text in new line

-Heading D = italics, one line space above; period;
+Heading D = italics, one line space above, scrolling text.

 Quotations

-Text quotations in the main text should be given in double quotation marks.
-Quotations longer than 3 lines should have a blank line above and below and a left indent, without quotation marks, and with the appropriate reference to the source.
+Text citations in the main text should be enclosed in double quotation marks.
+Quotations longer than 3 lines should have a blank line above and below and a left indent, without quotation marks and with the appropriate reference to the source.

 Listings: Should not be indented.
 If numbered, please number as follows: